 As January rolled around we finally admitted that our financial situation was a disaster and that we couldn’t deal with the financial stress any longer.
 It was time to take action and we were ready.

 Manage Your Money by Writing It All Down

-Even though many things have happened over the past 6 years to get us to this point, and I did have a general idea of how much we owed, I didn’t know it was as high as it was.
+Even though many things had happened over the past 6 years to get us to this point, including bad business decisions, I did have a general idea of how much we owed, but I didn’t know it was as high as it was.

 Time to Follow a Budget